GPeza/RoyalCancunAPI/README.md

 * [JQueryUI](https://jqueryui.com/) - CSS3 & Javascript (uses JQuery as base).
 It was used to create smother and smartest UI.
 * [Bootstrap](https://getbootstrap.com/) - CSS3 & Javascript.
 It was used to modernize the UI and make it responsive.

-Resourses:
+Resources:
 * [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) - Font familly.

 ## Tests 📌
 * To begin the test we will need to load the solution (With the two projects).\
 ![Image](https://gpezatest.com/RC_images/solution1.PNG)\
-* In order to run them simultaniously, we need to start them manually
+* In order to run them simultaneously, we need to start them manually
 ***IMPORTANT:* The *RoyalCancunAPI* project should be always ran before *RoyalCancun*.**\
 ![Image](https://gpezatest.com/RC_images/solution2.PNG) \
 ***IMPORTANT:* As this is a localhost test, once the project *RoyalCancunAPI* is executed, you'll need to update the port on:**